HALLOOO178/shellbot/README.md

 starts a program

-!terminal *a program installed with apt* runs a program installed via app
+!terminal *a program installed with apt* runs a program installed via apt

 ### editing files
 for now editing files is impossible due to replit restrictions